fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-6.js %}

 Click [here](http://jsfiddle.net/fusioncharts/ACBTf/) to edit the above chart.

-## Configure the entire border for the gauge at once
+## Configure the Entire Border for the Gauge

 Use the following attributes to configure the entire border of the gauge scale at once: